 The Competition Fender Mustang basses were functionally the same as any other Fender Mustang bass, but with a new look.
 From May 1969, price lists refer to the Competition Mustang; a red, orange or burgundy bass (actually blue), with stripes across the top corner, akin to the classic sports car; otherwise the same as older versions of the Mustang.

 Have a listen to a Fender Mustang bass (more Mustang soundclips here).

-Below: Fender Mustang basses from the 1976 Fender catalogue: in White, Sunburst and Natural finishes.
+Below: Fender Mustang basses from the 1976 Fender catalog: in White, Sunburst and Natural finishes.
 Note the black pickguard typical mid to late seventies Mustangs.
 The Sunburst bass also has a maple fretboard with black dots; a feature that would become increasingly common.

-The Mustang bass follows the same serial number rules as any other Fender bass; looking it up in one of the many online sources will give a broadly accurate date (although there are certainly exceptions).
+The Fender Mustang bass follows the same serial number rules as any other Fender bass; looking it up in one of the many online sources will give a broadly accurate date (although there are certainly exceptions).

 The components, like most guitars, changed over time.
 The location of the thumbrest and serial number, the scratchplate and fretboard material, and the specific headstock decals can all help in pinning down a date, as can codes on the bottom end of the neck and the potentiometers - useful if serial numbers themselves can not be read.

 Some of these changes are listed in the timeline below, but also have a closer look at the catalogue pages and photosets which show typical basses for each year.